zingale/stars/content/reaction_networks/reactions.md

 The *molar fraction* system has the advantage that the coefficients are the same as the stoichiometric coefficients of the rate equations.

-While the *mass fraction^ system has the advantage that by construction,
+While the *mass fraction* system has the advantage that by construction,

 $$\sum_k \frac{dX_k}{dt} = 0$$